jundalisay/sp/content/en/research/countries/us/mandate/section-4/chapter-26d.md

 1950 1955 1960 1965 1970 1975 1980 1985 1990 1995 2000 2005 2010 2015 2020
 SOURCE: Federal Reserve Bank of St. Louis, “Real Gross Domestic Product per Capita,” https://fred.stlouisfed.org/series/ A939RX0Q048SBEA (accessed March 2, 2023).
-A heritage.org

-economy continued to grow.
+ -->

+Fighting Pessimistic Bias.
+Farmers’ share of the population continued to decline through this entire period, yet employment remained high, and the economy continued to grow.
 Factories were not the only beneficiaries of agri- culture’s productivity boom and the labor it freed; services also grew.

-In fact, service-sector employment surpassed manufacturing employment around 1890— far earlier than most people realize.47
-Pessimistic bias is one of the most important cultural problems that conserva- tive policymakers need to address.
+In fact, service-sector employment surpassed manufacturing employment around 1890—far earlier than most people realize.47 Pessimistic bias is one of the most important cultural problems that conserva- tive policymakers need to address.
 In trade, as in most other areas, few people ever zoom out to see the big picture, which is one reason why so many people mistakenly believe that U.S. manufacturing and the U.S. economy are in decline.

 The data do not show American economic carnage.
-They show more than two centuries of intensive growth, made possible by a growing internal market through- out the 19th century and a growing international market in the post–World War II era.
+They show more than two centuries of intensive growth, made possible by a growing internal market throughout the 19th century and a growing international market in the post–World War
+II era.

 The transition from farm to factory did not shrink the labor force or farm output.
 Later, the transition from factories to services did not shrink the labor force, factory output, or farm output.
 Both transitions affected the types of jobs, not the number of jobs.

 Americans today can more easily afford everything from air conditioning to flat-screen televisions and smartphones, and trade is one reason why.
-Bigger mar- kets mean more specialization, more innovative ideas, more customers, and more people from whom to buy.
+Bigger markets mean more specialization, more innovative ideas, more customers, and more people from whom to buy.

 America’s official unemployment rate went as low as 3.5 percent during 2022, while real per capita gross domestic product (GDP) rose to an all-time record.

 Clearly, people who wanted to work were able to find work that paid well even as manufacturing jobs grew more slowly than service jobs.